Dennistheanalyst/dennistheanalyst.github.io/README.md

 - **Average Satisfaction Score:** This shows how satisfied patients feel after visiting the emergency room.
 - **Department Referrals:** The number of patients visiting a particular deopartment within a time period.
 - **Patients' Race:** The distribution of emergency room visits categorized by patients' race.
-- **The distribution of emergency room visit categorised by age.**
+- **Distribution of emergency room visit categorised by age.**
-- **The distribution of Emergency room visit categorised by gender.**
+- **Distribution of Emergency room visit categorised by gender.**

-- **Additionally, the dashboard includes interactive slicers and timeline for:** Months/Days/Years: Apply filters to view the average wait time, the number of patients visiting the emergency room, and the average satisfaction score for a specific month, day, or year.
+Additionally, the dashboard includes interactive slicers and timeline for:
+- **Months/Days/Years:** Apply filters to view the average wait time, the number of patients visiting the emergency room, and the average satisfaction score for a specific month, day, or year.

 **Tools Used:** Microsoft Excel (Power Query for data cleaning, Coditional Formating, Pivot Tables, Slicers, Pivot Charts, Timeline, shapes, Shape format)